Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: INTRODUCTION

 Great efforts have been made to measure the tSZE from observations and to use it to constrain the gas associated with galaxy systems. \citet{pcxi} used the {\it Planck} multi-frequency CMB temperature maps and dark matter halos identified based on isolation criteria, to study the tSZE down to a halo mass $\sim 4\times 10^{12}{\rm M_\odot}$.
 Remarkably, they found that the hot gas fraction in halos is independent of halo mass, as expected from the simple self-similar model.
 Similarly, \citet{greco15} used the locally brightest galaxies to represent dark matter halos to extract the tSZE and found that their results are consistent with the self-similar model.
-In a recent paper, \citet{lim18} used a large sample of galaxy groups \citep{lim17b} to extract the tSZE associated with galaxy systems from the {\it Planck} Compton parameter map \citep{pcxxii}.
+In a recent paper, \citet{lim18a} used a large sample of galaxy groups \citep{lim17b} to extract the tSZE associated with galaxy systems from the {\it Planck} Compton parameter map \citep{pcxxii}.
 By stacking about half a million galaxy systems, they were able to obtain the tSZE as a function of halo mass down to $\log (M_{500}/{\rm M_\odot}) \sim 12$, where $M_{500}$ is the halo mass enclosed by a radius in which the mean mass density is 500 times the critical density.
 They found that the thermal contents of the gas in low-mass halos are much lower than that expected from the cosmic mean baryon fraction and the virial temperature of halos, in contrast to the results obtained by \citet{pcxi} and \citet{greco15}.
+Tests by \citet{lim18a} and \citet{hill18} suggest that the discrepancy may originate from different treatments of projection effects in the measurements.